GabeKnuth/Jeeves/README.md

 Configuration is super simple.
 In the jeeves.ini file, you'll see two sections: [SearchEngines] and [Settings]

 [SearchEngines] is where you define search URLs.
 This doesn't have to be limited to search engines like Google or Duck Duck Go.
-Any site that passes search information via URL parameters can be used by replacing the search term with {query], as in this example:
+Any site that passes search information via URL parameters can be used by replacing the search term with {query], as in this example, which is in the format of KEYWORD=URL{query}:

 ddg=https://duckduckgo.com/?q={query}